NASA-AMMOS/aerie-docs/docs/command-expansion/template-expansion/introduction.md

 ## Configuration
 In order to use sequence templating instead of sequence rules (or "legacy" expansion), some configuration files need to be updated.

-:::note
+:::caution
-Either sequence templating or legacy expansion can be used at a given time.
+Sequence templating and legacy expansion are exclusive of each other.
 They cannot coexist in the same instance of AERIE.
 :::

 If you are running `aerie-ui` locally, then within the `aerie-ui` directory, navigate to `{aerie-ui path}/.env` and update the variable `PUBLIC_SEQUENCING_MODE` to `templating`, instead of its default (`legacy`).
 Then redeploy (or refresh) the server.